fhiso/legacy-format/data-model.md

 ### FAMS   {#FAMS}

-Identifies the family in which an individual appears as a spouse.
+Family spouse: identifies the family in which an individual appears as a spouse.

 Contexts
 :   .`[INDI]`.`[FAMS]`